Jeff Petry: Personal life

 Petry is a second-generation professional athlete.
 His father, Dan Petry, is a former Major League Baseball (MLB) pitcher who earned a World Series ring as a member of the Detroit Tigers in 1984.
 Petry has an older brother, Matt.
 He and his wife Julie have four sons.

 International play

-Petry represented the United States at the 2013 IIHF World Championship where he was scoreless in ten games and won a bronze medal.
+Petry represented the United States at the 2013 World Championship where he was scoreless in 10 games and won a bronze medal.